gunesevitan/cs/[Course] Mathematics for Machine Learning - Imperial College London/Course 1 - Mathematics for Machine Learning Linear Algebra/README.md

+* Formula Sheet.pdf is the formulas used throughout the course.

 * .ipynb files have quiz answers and assignments from each week.

 * .ipynb files may not be rendered fully because the kernel doesn't match.
 In that case paste the notebook link to https://nbviewer.jupyter.org/